Updated: 5 days ago

 November is Bladder Health Month!
-(Yes, there is a month for our bladder.)
-The Urology Care Foundation is highlighting different bladder conditions each week.
+(Yes, there is a month for our bladder :) The Urology Care Foundation is highlighting different bladder conditions each week.
 What’s up for this week?
-Incontinence, overactive bladder, and stress incontinence.
+Incontinence, specifically Stress Incontinence, Urge Incontinence and Overactive Bladder Syndrome.

 Did you know: